emlinking/emlinking.github.io/index.md

 * TOC
 {:toc}

+## Fall 2022 Undergraduate Research Symposium at Columbia University

+I presented my work at Columbia's 2022 Undergraduate Research Symposium in October.
+Click [here](files/abstract_visual_complexity_lin_2022.pdf) for the poster abstract and [here](poster_visual_complexity_lin_2022.pdf) for the poster.

+- “Text-Based Prediction of Visual Complexity: How Does What We See Influence What We Say?” presented at the Columbia University Undergraduate Research Symposium, New York, NY, United States, Oct.
+21, 2022.
+Abstract available: https://blogs.cuit.columbia.edu/undergraduate-research/files/2022/10/Research-Symposium-Abstract-Booklet-2022-FINAL-2.pdf

 ## About Me

 I am a rising junior (graduating in spring 2024) double-majoring in linguistics and computer science on the intelligent